Tooth Loss Statistics

 The NIDCR has some interesting findings when it comes to tooth loss and socioeconomic factors.
 People below the poverty line and without a high school education are more likely to experience tooth loss.

-Americans living at or below the poverty line an average of 23.52 remaining teeth.
+Americans living at or below the poverty line had an average of 23.52 remaining teeth.
 An estimated 9.28 percent of individuals living at or below the poverty line had no teeth at all.
 Americans with less than a high school education had an average of 23.1 teeth remaining; 8.07 percent of these people had no teeth at all.

 Diet, access to dental care services, lack of knowledge concerning dental care needs, and other factors play a role in these numbers.